AliSultanov2000/You-look-like/README.md

 The stack of technologies used: Python, Jupyter Notebook(Google Colab), Keras, OpenCV, NumPy, face_recognition

+By translating the task into machine learning language, the task is a multi-class classification The metric in the project is accuracy

 A multilayer neural network was chosen as a machine learning model.
 Dropout layers are used to reduce overfitting.
 To speed up learning - Batch Normalization.
 Activation function in all layers of the network, (except the last layer) - ELU